dmorehouse/jets-docs/_docs/assets/webpack.md

 * Webpacker and the node world tend to move very rapidly.
 As such, it tends to feel like the wild west at times.
 * This is the nature of the beast.
 Moving fast can break things.
 Configurations like `babel.config.js`, `.browserslistrc`, `config/webpacker/environment.js`, `postcss.config.js`, `config/webpacker.yml` interfaces can change.
 Here are just some examples: [webpacker 2059](https://github.com/rails/webpacker/issues/2059), [webpacker 2202](https://github.com/rails/webpacker/issues/2202), [webpacker 2342](https://github.com/rails/webpacker/issues/2342), [jetpacker 4](https://github.com/tongueroo/jetpacker/pull/4)
 * If you're not keeping up with the changes of the ecosystem, it is sometimes faster to treat things like black box.
 IE: Upgrade yarn, node, and regenerate the configuration files and see if that fixes issues.

-All that being said, it is recommended that you take advantage of webpack for the benefits.

 ## How To Tutorial